 White Chocolate

 The Japanese call this classic gift Honmei-choco.
-It translates to “true feelings chocolate” reserved for that special someone.
+It translates to “true feelings chocolate”, reserved for that special someone.

 Hard Candy

 The Japanese believe hard candy represents attraction towards the receiver.
-The mentality behind this is hard candy does not dissolve as soon as you eat it, so your lover can enjoy its taste for much longer.
+The mentality behind this is that hard candy does not dissolve as soon as you eat it, so your lover can enjoy its taste for much longer.

 Marshmallow